ReverseAndBot/Snapchat-Bot/README.md

   - No poor browser module.
   - No phones required, no tablets required, no emulators required, no browser emulation required, no own server required.

-- A few examples of available modules (as of August 2024):
+- A few examples of available modules (as of September 2024):

   - Snapchat Account Creator
   - Snapchat Account Ager (warm up)